-Lovingly referred to as the "Yorkie," the Yorkshire terrier is the ultimate cutie in small breeds.
-Not only are they tiny (some are even "teacup"!), but the Yorkshire terrier is a small breed with a big personality and perfect as a companion on the go.
-Yorkies have been a "fashionable" pet since the late Victorian era.
+Lovingly referred to as the “Yorkie,” the Yorkshire terrier is the ultimate cutie in small breeds.
+Not only are they tiny (some are even “teacup”!), but the Yorkshire terrier is a small breed with big personality and perfect as a companion on the go.
+Yorkies have been a “fashionable” pet since late Victorian era.

 Our Experience with Morkies: After years of having small short hair dogs as pets and having allergies issues we started looking for a breed that was hypoallergenic and unlikely to cause health issues.
 The blend of the highly intelligent Yorkie and the sweet loving nature of the Maltese makes a wonderful pet.
 They are smart and fun loving and adore people.
 This would not be a good pet for you if the puppy must be left all alone during the day.
 If you have another small dog or do not work this would be a great pet for you.
 These little guys will certainly entertain you.
 Don’t forget they do need to be groomed.